-The Academy uniform should be worn by all pupils, some age appropriate adaptions may be made for the nursery class such as wearing joggers instead of formal trousers.
-Pupils who come in without the correct Academy uniform on will usually be provided with 2nd hand garments to wear instead, we may contact parents and ask them to bring in appropriate clothing.
+The Academy uniform should be worn by all pupils in Reception to Year 6, it is optional in Nursery.
+Pupils who come in without the correct Academy uniform may be provided with loan uniform which we expect them to wear, or we may ask parents to bring the correct uniform to school.
 Repeated incidences of failure to wear the correct uniform may result in further sanctions (including exclusion) being applied.